kariudo/animetarr/README.md

 ![TheTVDB](https://www.thetvdb.com/images/attribution/logo2.png)

 If you have the time or find any issues, please help contribute to their database by correcting issues and [filling in any missing information](https://www.thetvdb.com/points) you find.

+TODO: Some change I dont need to commit.